4lessandrodev/saas-cryptography/README.md

 # Cryptography as service

-This app ensure encrypt and decrypt body.
+This app guarantees to encrypt and decrypt the request body.
-All encryption is managed by internal keys and can only be used once.
+All encryption is managed by internal keys and can only be used once per session.

 ---

 ## Generate a session

-This tag is an auth.
+This session is an authentication.
-It is not a encryption key.
-It just authorize you to use the app.
+It is not an encryption key.
+It only authorizes you to use the app.
-It expires after 5 minutes or after to be used to decrypt some data.
+It expires after 5 minutes or after being used to decrypt a data request.

 `GET http://localhost:3000/key`